 This section of the notice provides a broad description of procedures for adjusting the contract rent.
 Technical details and requirements are described in HUD notices H 2002-10 (Section 8 New Construction and Substantial Rehabilitation, Loan Management, and Property Disposition) and PIH 97-57 (Moderate Rehabilitation and Project-Based Certificates).
+HUD publishes two separate AAF Tables, Table 1 and Table 2.
+The difference between Table 1 and Table 2 is that each AAF in Table 2 is 0.01 less than the corresponding AAF in Table 1.
+Where an AAF in Table 1 would otherwise be less than 1.0, it is set at 1.0, as required by statute; the corresponding AAF in Table 2 will also be set at 1.0, as required by statute.
 Because of statutory and structural distinctions among the various Section 8 programs, there are separate rent adjustment procedures for the two program categories: